 - Bake for 30 minutes.
 If the stuffing is still wet, uncover the dish and bake for 5-10 more minutes to crisp the top.

 Making the move to an older adult community is a big decision, and it can be challenging to find the right community for you.
-You may be wondering where to go, or what the difference is between Independent Living, Assisted Living, and Dementia Care.
+You may be wondering where to go, or what the difference is between Independent Living, Assisted Living, and Memory Care.
 The following article will help you determine which residence is right for you.